 The adult moths are dark brown with a diagonal white stripe across each wing., They have a wingspan of about 13 cms.

-Various similar species in the Lyssa genus occur throughout south-east Asia, but Lyssa macleayi only occurs in the tropical north of Australia, including:
+Various similar species in the Lyssa genus occur throughout south-east Asia, but Lyssa macleayi, only occurs in Australia in:

 Further reading :